Yellow tea

-Yellow tea can refer to Chinese huángchá (黃茶 (黄茶)) and Korean hwangcha (황차; 黃茶).
+Yellow tea is a particular lightly oxidized tea, either Chinese huángchá (黃茶 (黄茶)) and Korean hwangcha (황차; 黃茶).

-Chinese huangcha
+Chinese huángchá

-It is an increasingly rare and expensive variety of tea.
-The process for making yellow tea is similar to that of green but with an added step of encasing, or sweltering, this also gives the leaves a slightly yellow coloring during the drying process.
-Yellow tea is often placed in the same category with green tea due to its light oxidation.
-One of the primary aims of making yellow tea is to remove the characteristic grassy smell of green tea.
+Huángchá is increasingly rare and expensive.
+The process for making it is similar to that of green tea but with an added step of encasing, or sweltering, giving the leaves a slightly yellow coloring during the drying process.
+Chinese yellow tea is often placed in the same category as green tea because of its light oxidation.
+One of the goals of this production method is to remove the characteristic grassy smell of green tea.